OpenBMB/BMPrinciples/README.md

 # BM-Principles

- 🌟 The large-scale model has proven its potential to lead to true general intelligence.
-However 😕, due to its rapid rise and development, people have not fully grasped the principles and methods of understanding and training large models.
-Therefore, in order to learn about large models together, we have decided to collect **new phenomena observed** during training and after training on the large models and summarize them in this repository 📚 in the form of entries.
+ 🌟 The big models have proven their potential to lead to general artificial intelligence.
+However 😕, due to its rapid development, people have not fully grasped the principles of understanding and training large models.
+Therefore, in order to learn about large models together, we have decided to collect **new phenomena observed on the large models** and summarize them in this repository 📚 in the form of short entries.
 We hope this collection of phenomena observed during the scaling of large models may form future consensuses, principles, or patterns 📝.

 The repository focuses on two aspects: